aurora-opensource/streetscape.gl/dev-docs/viewer-app.md

 This application has additional features beyond the [get-started](https://github.com/uber/streetscape.gl/tree/master/docs/get-started/starter-kit.md) that are detailed here.
 Instructions and features in the get-started application will work with the viewer application.
-Additional features are documented below.

-The viewer application is intented to work with the _@xviz/server_ module and expose the full capabilities of the XVIZ protocol and server.
+The viewer application is intented to work with the _@xviz/server_ module and exposes the full capabilities of the XVIZ protocol and server.

 # Developer Features